 Webinar marketing has the potential to generate hundreds of new leads in just a matter of hours.
-According to the survey conducted, 58% of the marketers use webinars for promotion and 32% of them think that webinar marketing will be imperative to their success.
+According to the survey conducted, 58% of the marketers use webinars for promotion and 32% of them think that webinar marketing will be imperative to their success even if they use free webinars.
 Hence, with the effective use of webinar marketing, you can effectively explain features and sell products and services!

 So what exactly is webinar marketing?